anoma/namada/tech-specs/src/explore/design/ledger/pos-integration.md

     - for each `slash in read(slash/{validator_address})`:
       - if `bond_start <= slash.epoch && slash.epoch <= bond_end)`, `slashed_amount *= (10_000 - slash.rate) / 10_000`
     - credit the `slashed_amount` to the `validator_address` and debit the whole `amount` (before slash, if any) from the `pos` account
+    - TODO burn the slashed tokens, if any
 - `change_consensus_key`:
   - creates a record in `validator/{validator_address}/consensus_key` in epoch `n + pipeline_length`